uptane/uptane-standard/uptane-standard.md

 For an ECU to be capable of receiving Uptane-secured updates, it MUST have the following data provisioned at the time it is manufactured or installed in the vehicle:

 1. A sufficiently recent copy of required Uptane metadata at the time of manufacture or install.
 See [Uptane Deployment Considerations](#DEPLOY) for more information.
-    * Partial verification ECUs MUST have the root and targets metadata from the Director repository.
+    * Partial verification ECUs MUST have the Root and Targets metadata from the Director repository.
     * Full verification ECUs MUST have a complete set of metadata (root, targets, snapshot, and timestamp) from both repositories, as well as the repository mapping metadata ({{repo_mapping_meta}}).
 2. The public key(s) of the time server.
 3. An attestation of time downloaded from the time server.